vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 }
 ```

-`http2` is not required, but can optimize the experience for browsers which support it.
-More details on http/2 can be found at https://developers.google.com/web/fundamentals/performance/http2/
+`http2` is not required, but can optimize the experience for browsers that support it.
+More details on http/2 can be found at [here](https://developers.google.com/web/fundamentals/performance/http2/)

 ##### Some notes on the provided nginx config